 She knew it was a lot to take on, but she also knew it would be worth it.
 After beginning her program, she said, "I couldn't be happier with myself.
 I can't wait to finish my degree in business administration."

-You'll gain important leadership, critical-thinking and problem-solving skills, integral to success in diverse business environments and have the option of choosing from a dozen business concentrations to augment your business studies program courses - and allow you to specialize in a specific area of interest.
+In a business studies degree program, you'll gain critical leadership, critical-thinking and problem-solving skills, integral to success in diverse business environments and have the option of choosing from a dozen business concentrations to augment your business studies program courses and allow you to specialize in a particular area of interest.

 There are some terrific opportunities available for business professionals in many fields.
-The U.S. Bureau of Labor Statistics (BLS) notes that employment will continue to grow through 2022 in accounting and auditing (13 percent), medical and health services management (23 percent), marketing (12 percent) and human resources, training and labor relations (13 percent).
-Couple this job growth with your education and you'll have an your answer for what to do with a business management degree.
+The U.S. Bureau of Labor Statistics (BLS) notes that employment will continue to grow through 2024 in accounting and auditing (11 percent), medical and health services management (17 percent), marketing and advertising management (9 percent) and human resources management (9 percent).* Couple this job growth with your education and you'll have your answer for what to do with a business management degree.

-While a bachelor's degree in business administration or business studies will get your feet in the door and potentially, a perch in mid-management, your MBA can help take you to the top berth.
+While a bachelor's degree in business administration or business studies will get your feet in the door and potentially, a perch in mid-management, your Master's of Business Administration can help take you to the top berth.
 Like a BS in Business Administration, an MBA provides tremendous flexibility across multiple industries, but at a higher level.

 Perhaps you'd like to take that overall MBA knowledge and skill set and combine it with specialization in a particular area of study.
-With more than 25 MBA concentrations available through SNHU's online MBA program, you'll have an opportunity to gain solid expertise in areas ranging from forensic accounting to corporate social responsibility, healthcare management, internet marketing, sustainability and environmental compliance and far more.
-Take a look at the full range of SNHU's online MBA program concentrations and see if there is one that best suits your career goals.
+Some schools have dozens of MBA concentrations, giving you an opportunity to gain substantial expertise in areas ranging from forensic accounting to corporate social responsibility, healthcare management, internet marketing, sustainability and environmental compliance and far more.

-If you've wondered what to do with a business management degree with regard to changing the world, consider what these two alumna are doing with their online MBAs:
+If you've wondered what to do with a business management degree with regard to changing the world, consider what these two alumnae are doing with their online MBAs:

-Pamela Pantelakos '15 has been a part of SNHU since its New Hampshire College days, completing her associate degree in accounting back in 2001 and her BS in Business Administration and Accounting in 2012.
+Pamela Pantelakos completed her associate degree in accounting in 2001 and her BS in Business Administration and Accounting in 2012.
 She earned her MBA in Finance in 2015.

-As a director in sustainability for a major organization, it was only natural for Wendy George Phippen '15 to pursue an online MBA with a concentration in Sustainability and Environmental Compliance.
+As a director of sustainability for a major organization, it was only natural for Wendy George Phippen to pursue an online MBA with a concentration in Sustainability and Environmental Compliance.
 Having graduated many years ago with a BS in Chemistry, Phippen always wanted to go back to school to complete a master's degree.
-"The MBA program at SNHU fit into my schedule and had the sustainability focus I was hoping to include," she said.
+"The MBA program ... fit into my schedule and had the sustainability focus I was hoping to include," she said.

 What difference could you make in the world with an online MBA?

-Healthcare is one of the hottest industries, with double-digit job growth predicted by the U.S. Bureau of Labor Statistics, providing more than twice the growth expected in all occupations nationwide.
-Whether you're currently in the healthcare field - or considering joining this rapidly expanding industry - there's never been a better time to consider a return to school for an online MS in Management with a concentration in Healthcare Management.
+Whether you're currently in the healthcare field or considering joining this rapidly expanding industry, there's never been a better time to consider a return to school for an online MS in Management with a concentration in Healthcare Management.

-Cool heads prevail in any crisis situation, and with an online Master of Science in Management with a concentration in Emergency Management, you'll have the skills and knowledge to handle critical situations - from organizational issues to security threats and natural disasters.
+Cooler heads prevail in any crisis, and with an online Master of Science in Management with a concentration in Emergency Management, you'll have the skills and knowledge to handle critical situations - from organizational issues to security threats and natural disasters.

-You'll gain a deep understanding of what's involved in disaster response and recovery, and be prepared to evaluate crisis planning strategies and structures, including the role and responsibilities of local, state and federal government.
+You'll gain an in-depth understanding of what's involved in disaster response and recovery, and be prepared to evaluate crisis planning strategies and structures, including the role and responsibilities of local, state and federal government.
 From minimizing risk to safeguarding the public, you'll be able to work in many different settings, from public agencies to private firms, on a global stage or within the local community.

-Whether you're just beginning your college experience - or returning to school to complete a bachelor's or master's degree, if you have a desire to lead at the team or organizational level, SNHU has an online business management degree for you to make that inclination a reality.
+Whether you're just beginning your college experience - or returning to school to complete a bachelor's or master's degree, if you have a desire to lead a team or organizational level, a business management degree can help you to make that inclination a reality.